 Note: In November 2017, Iowa changed a longstanding Medicaid requirement that allowed people to get coverage retroactively for the three months before they applied.
 Retroactive coverage will no longer be available, except for pregnant women and infants under the age of one.

 The Medicaid Expansion Threshold: 133% or 138%?

 If you have been reading about Medicaid eligibility, you may have noticed that some sources say the threshold has been raised to 133% of the federal poverty level, while others say 138%.
 It seems confusing, but both are true.
 The text of the Obamacare law says 133%, but a new way of calculating income means that the practical outcome is you will qualify if you fall below a threshold of 138%.
 For a full explanation, see the Affordable Care Act FAQs from the American Public Health Association.

 If You Don’t Qualify for Medicaid

 If you make more than 133% of the federal poverty level but your income is still low, you can investigate the health insurance plans available to you at HealthCare.gov.
 You will probably be eligible for cost-saving subsidies based on your income and family size.

 For more information, see Ways to Save Money on Obamacare in Iowa.

 You may also be interested in:

-Learn where Iowa residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.
+Where to go in Iowa to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Essential facts Iowa residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts about the Affordable Care Act (ACA or Obamacare) in Iowa, including whether you must get health insurance, how much it will cost, and how you can save money.